hiramrodriguez14/Fractals-Simulator/README.md

 ## Grading

 Partner 1: 802-21-3557 Yandiel Hernandez Otero yandiel.hernandez@upr.edu
-Partner 2: (STUDENT NUMBER HERE) (STUDENT NAME HERE) (STUDENT EMAIL HERE)
+Partner 2: (802-21-0787) (Hiram R. Rodriguez Hernandez) (hiram.rodriguez14@upr.edu)

 Any project that doesn't compile will receive a 0.

 If a partner has no commits in the repositories, they'll will receive a 0.

 ## Student Notes
-If you have any notes to add for your TA about the project specs or creative additions, you may do so in this section of the README:
+If you have any notes to add for your TA about the project specs or creative additions, you may do so in this section of the README: Added a complex fractal (a fractal with real and imaginary numbers) called mandelbrot, the draw was made iterative but the calculation of the complex coordinates was made recursively.
+Because it iterates over every pixel on the computer it is a little slow but i wish your computer can handle it ;p.
+Finally we added some chill music!